 Senator Long.
-May I ask Mr. Surroy this.
+May I ask Mr. Surrey this.

-Mr. Surrey, if during the next 2 or 3 years we should run into an emergency situation, in other, words suppose this war in Vietnam got to be a hot war and we got engaged in other areas where we had to raise a lot of additional revenues, would this very tax here on auto-mobiles be one of those that you might very well have to recommend either putting back on or further deforring the cancellation of in the event that we had voted to take only five points off.
+Mr. Surrey, if during the next 2 or 3 years we should run into an emergency situation, in other words suppose this wer in Vietnam got to be a hot war and we got engaged in other areas where we had to raise a lot of additional revenues, would this very tax here on automobiles be one of those that you night very well have to recommend either putting back on or further deferring the cancellation of in the event that we had voted to take only five points off.

-Mr. SURREY.
+Mr. Sunney.
 I think so, Sonator.
-As I indicated this is a tax where the revenue is large, but it is the kind of tax where to collect that large amount of revenue is no particular burden on the manufacturer involved and no particular burden on the Internal Revonue Service.
+As I indicated this is a tax where the revenue is large, but it is the kind of tax where to collect that large amount of revenue is no particular buttlen on the manufacturer involved and no particular burden on the Internal Revenue Service.

 It happens to be one of the taxes that is efficient to collect.
 Sonator Long.
-Now, in the event that we don't go along with the House in this particular matter, do you see any impediment to our deciding at a later date that the thing worked out the way we hoped it would, that the economy continued to prosper, to repeal this tax or pliase it out the way the House bill recommends.
-Mr. Surrey, No, I don't, Senator.
-That is our position, that future and the bagaren • • • •
+Now, in the event that we don't go along with the House in this particular matter, do you see thy impediment to our deciding at a later date that the thing worked out the why we hoped it would, that the economy continued to prosper, to repeal this tax or pliase it out the way the House bill recommends.

-Congresses can take a look at this, and make up their minds in the light of the situation at that time.
+Mr. Surger.
+No, I don't, Senator.
+That is our position, that future Congresses can take a look at this, and make up their minds in the

+light of the situation at that time.

 Senator Long.
 That is all, thank you.

-The CHAIRDIAN.
+The CHAIRMAN.
 Senator Williams.

-Senator William Mr. Socretary, I assume you are familiar with the recent speech of Mr. William McChesney Martin, Chairman of the Federal Reserve Board.
-Secretary Fowmer.
+Senutor Withtams.
+Mr. Secretary, I assume you are familiar with the recent speech of Mr. William McChesney Martin, Chairman of the Federal Reserve Board.
+Secretary Fowner.
 Yes.

-Sunator WILLIAMS.
+Sonator Williams.
 Do you also see certain parallels between the existing economic conditions and the conditions which prevailed prior to the 1920 stock market?

-Secretary FOWLER.
+Secretary Fowner.
 Senator Williams, I have not studied the 1929 period.
 I have not been a student of the history of that particular period and therefore I have no view on the similarities or the differences.
-I must say that any opinion I have is to the effect that the dissimilarities between the two situations so far outweigh the similarities that I am not at all fearful of the repetition of the 1929-38 experience.
+I must say that any opinion I have is to the effect that the dissimilarities between the two situations so far outweigh the similarities that I am not at all fearful of the repetition of the 1929-33 experience.
 I have so stated in response to questions publicly that I believe we have evolved methods and techniques to avoid further depression of that sort.

-I do not think we have evolved techniques and methods and policies that make us recessionproof, foolproof against a slowdown or a turndown.
-But, so far as any cataelysm, economic cataelysm, of the 1020 variety I see no cause for concern.
+I do not think we have evolved techniques and methods and policies that make us recession proof, fool proof against a slowdown or a turndown.
+But, so far as any cataclysm, economic cataclysm, of the 1929 variety I see no cause for concern.

-Soundor WILLIAMS, You see no cause for concern at this particular time?
+Sountor Withhams, You see no cause for concorn at this particular time?

-Secretary Fowless, About a repetition of 1929; no sir.
+Secretary Fowler.
+About a repetition of 1929; no sir.

-Senator WILLIAMS.
+Senator Williams.
 Has that been the position for the last several months of the administration ?

 Secretary Fowner.
 I think this has-as I remember Chairman Martin's statement and have discussed the matter with him, I don't believe there have been any sharp differences of view.
-He noted and developed in some detail the dissimilarities between the two situations and whether or not we are facing into another 1920, has not been to my knowledge, the subject of any differences of view between those of us who are concerned with this problem.
+He noted and developed in some detail the dissimilarities between the two situations and whether or not we are facing into another 1920, has not been, to my knowledge, the subject of any differences of view between those of us who are concerned with this problem.